-Akira Takashima, Ph.D., M.D., chair Z. Kevin Pan, Ph.D., Track Director
+Akira Takashima, Ph.D., M.D., chair

+Z. Kevin Pan, Ph.D., Track Director

-The Infection, Immunity and Transplantation training program at the University of Toledo on the Health Science Campus offers the Ph.D., M.D./Ph.D., and M.S.B.S. degrees through the interdisciplinary degree programs in Medical Sciences.
+The Infection, Immunity and Transplantation training program at the University of Toledo on the Health Science Campus offers the PhD, MD/PhD, and MSBS degrees through the interdisciplinary degree programs in Medical Sciences.
 The primary goal of the doctoral program in Infection, Immunity and Transplantation is to train students for independent, creative careers in research and/or teaching.
-The curriculum for the Ph.D. degree consists of a core of concentrated course work in the first year, followed by specialized elective courses and an emphasis on laboratory research.
+The curriculum for the PhD degree consists of a core of concentrated course work in the first year, followed by specialized elective courses and an emphasis on laboratory research.
 Elective courses are offered in advanced immunity, microbiology of human infections, advanced virology and cellular and molecular biology of pathogenic bacteria.
-Other training activities include an annual combined journal club and seminar course (current topics in IIT), participation in annual IIT student research forums and graduate school student poster forums, presentation of a formal third-year seminar to track faculty and students, and the completion of a written dissertation or thesis and its oral defense.
+Other training activities include an annual combined journal club and seminar course (current topics in IIT), participation in annual IIT student research forums and graduate school student poster forums, presentation of formal third-year seminars and above to track faculty and students, and the completion of a written dissertation or thesis and its oral defense.
 Students also are encouraged to present their findings at local, national and international meetings in their fields.

 During the first two semesters, each student rotates through three research laboratories, conducting short-term projects, gaining exposure to techniques and identifying potential areas for further investigation.
-At the end of the second semester, each student selects a major advisor who directs the student's doctoral research.
-A faculty advisory committee is also jointly chosen by the student and advisor to supervise academic progress toward completion of the Ph.D. degree.
+At the end of the second semester, each student selects a major advisor who directs the student's doctoral or masters research.
+A faculty advisory committee is also jointly chosen by the student and advisor to supervise academic progress toward completion of the PhD or MSBS degree.